 Heart Smart Program

 GatorCare members 18 years and older with a history of high blood pressure, elevated cholesterol, or other risk factors for heart disease are invited to join this free program to earn tools toward healthier living.
-This six-part series will run from July 29 to September 2.
+This six-part series will run from October 6 to November 10.
+Participants will earn Wellness Points at completion of the program.
 All webinars take place at noon and are about 45 minutes long.

-- September 2: Re-Thinking Physical Activity and Goal Setting
+- November 10: Re-thinking Physical Activity and Goal Setting

 Questions?
 Email Jon Vrendenburg.